 Traveling by train is one of the best ways to explore Sri Lanka.
 The most scenic train routes in Sri Lanka include Kandy to Ella and Colombo to Galle.

-The train network in Sri Lanka was initially built in the 19th century by the British.
+The British built the train network in Sri Lanka in the 19th century.
 While there are some improvements, train speed is still quite slow, especially if you travel in the hill country.

 There are three train classes: first, second and third class.
-You can make reservations for all classes in advance up to 30 days before departure.
+You can make reservations for all classes up to 30 days before departure.
 Train tickets start from $1.

-To book tickets, you can do it in person at the major train stations or online using 12go or https://seatreservation.railway.gov.lk/mtktwebslr/.
-You can also show up at the train station 30 minutes before departure to get non-reservation tickets.
+You can book tickets in person at the major train stations or online using 12go or https://seatreservation.railway.gov.lk/mtktwebslr/.
+You can also arrive at the train station 30 minutes before departure to get non-reservation tickets.

 Check train schedules at the stations or railway.gov.lk.